codeinternetapplications/monolog-stackdriver/docs/laravel_lumen_v5_6.md

 ## config/logging.php

-Make sure to have a [copy of config/logging.php from the Laravel/Laravel 5.6.* framework](https://github.com/laravel/laravel/blob/master/config/logging.php) stored in your project.
+Make sure to have a [copy of config/logging.php from the Laravel/Lumen-framework 5.6.* framework](https://github.com/laravel/lumen-framework/blob/5.6/config/logging.php) stored in your project at `/config/logging.php`.
 Then you can add the following entry to the `channels` section in the array below the existing entries.

 ```php
 'channels' => [